-18. In view of the nature of the route and the sensitivity of the area, it is not considered that the impacts could be identified and adequately managed by a more selective TRO or other measures such as a scheme of voluntary restraint to a level which is acceptable.
-Such measures would also need to provide confidence in protecting interests of acknowledged importance which may not occur through recovery periods or measures to make the route more sustainable.
-A less restrictive option is therefore unlikely to achieve the outcome of sufficiently protecting the character of the route, and the natural beauty and amenity of the route and area.
-Public Interest 19.
-In balancing the duty in section 122(1) of the Road Traffic Regulation Act 1984 to secure the expeditious, convenient and safe movement of vehicular and other traffic (including pedestrians)and the factors set out in S122(2) of the 1984 Act, the Authority believes the need to preserve the amenity and conserve the natural beauty of the route and the area through which it runs outweighs the needs of mechanically propelled vehicular users of the route notwithstanding that such a restriction will affect the expeditious and convenient use of the route by mechanically propelled vehicles.
-For vehicles seeking to use the affected route as a through-road, there are alternative routes on metalled roads in the area.
-20. Exceptions to the prohibition are proposed for: a) use by emergency services or by any local authority or statutory undertakers in pursuance of their statutory powers and duties b) use to enable work to be carried out in, on, under or adjacent to the road c) use for the purposes of agriculture or land management on any land or premises adjacent to that road d) use by a recognised invalid carriage e) use upon the direction of or with the permission of a Police Constable in uniform f) use with the prior written permission of the Authority 21.
-On balance, it is considered that continued use and any increase in use by mechanically propelled vehicles on this route would have an adverse impact on the ecological/geological, archaeological and landscape interests, the natural beauty, amenity and recreational value of the area, and the special characteristics of the route.
-Consultation Comments 22.
-This statement accompanies the proposed order, notice of proposals and map showing the extent of the proposed restrictions.
-These may be viewed at www.peakdistrict.gov.uk/consultations and at Aldern House, Baslow Road, Bakewell, Derbyshire, DE45 1AE from 8.45am to 5pm Monday to Friday (closed Bank and Public Holidays and closed at 3pm on Christmas Eve).
-23. If any person wishes to make any representations relating to the proposed order, they must do so by 5pm on 10 June 2016 via the consultation webpage referred to above or by writing to Rights of Way at the above address.
+- In balancing the duty in section 122(1) of the Road Traffic Regulation Act 1984 to 18. secure the expeditious, convenient and safe movement of vehicular and other traffic (including pedestrians) and the factors set out in section 122(2) of the 1984 Act, the Authority believes the need to preserve the amenity and conserve the natural beauty of the route and the area through which it runs outweighs the needs of mechanically propelled vehicular users of the route notwithstanding that such a restriction will affect the expeditious and convenient use of the route by mechanically propelled vehicles.
+For vehicles seeking to use the affected route as a through-road, there are alternative routes on metalled roads in the area. - 19.
+Exceptions to the prohibition are proposed for: - a) use by emergency services or by any local authority or statutory undertakers in pursuance of their statutory powers and duties - b) use to enable work to be carried out in, on, under or adjacent to the road - c) use for the purposes of agriculture or land management on any land or premises adjacent to that road - d) use by a recognised invalid carriage - e) use upon the direction of or with the permission of a Police Constable in - use with the prior written permission of the Authority - 20.
+On balance, it is considered that continued use by mechanically propelled vehicles on this route would have an adverse impact on the archaeological and landscape interests, the natural beauty, amenity and recreational value of the area, and the special characteristics of the route.